How Were the COVID-19 Vaccines Made So Fast?

 Ongoing public input

 Work on the vaccines hasn’t stopped.
 Anyone who gets a vaccine can give information about their personal experience.
-You can contact the CDC’s Vaccine Adverse Event Reporting System .
-The CDC also has a phone app called the V-Safe app.
-This app gives you a way to check in and report if you have any side effects from the vaccine.
+You can contact the CDC’s Vaccine Adverse Event Reporting System.
+The CDC also has a smartphone app called the V-Safe app.
+This app gives you a way to check in and report any side effects you may have from the vaccine.
 In some cases, a person from the CDC may call you to ask more questions.
 The CDC also tracks the vaccine in care facilities through the National Healthcare Safety Network (NHSN).